lukesdm/dpolcat/README.md

 A basic Marimo notebook demonstrating *dpolcat*.

+#### 📄 `eda_inverness_[a/b].py`

+Exploratory analysis of SAR signals and dpolcat processing in a study area of Inverness, Scotland.
+Marimo notebooks adapted from some older Jupyter notebooks.

 #### 📁 `example_duisburg`

 Supplementary folder for the demo notebook's flood mapping example, containing a QGIS project and associated data for accuracy assessment.